-1. Special Financial Aid to New Students:
+2. Special Financial Aid to New Students:

-KDI School provides a tuition waiver to qualified students on the condition that the students achieve and maintain the required GPA or higher.

-However, if the students are placed on an academic probation or are enrolled in less than 6 credits of regular courses, they may not be considered for financial aid in such forms as tuition waivers, living allowances, TA and AAships, etc. for the following semester.
-To maintain their financial status they should submit a petition and a detailed study plan to the Academic Affairs Division for approval.

-General students who received full scholarships upon admission will continue to receive the same amount each semester on the condition that they achieve and maintain a 3.67 GPA or above each semester.
-If the GPA is between 3.5 and 3.67, the scholarship will be reduced by half, and if it is less than 3.5, the student will receive no scholarship for the following semester.

-General students who received full scholarships upon admission will continue to receive the same amount each semester on the condition that they achieve and maintain a 3.5 GPA or above.
-If less, they will receive no scholarship. for the following semester

-General students who received full scholarships upon admission will continue to receive the same amount each semester on the condition that they achieve and maintain a 3.4 GPA or above.
+- 1 KDI School provides a tuition waiver to qualified students on the condition that the students achieve and maintain the required GPA or higher. - 2 However, if the students are placed on an academic probation or are enrolled in less than 6 credits of regular courses, they may not be considered for financial aid in such forms as tuition waivers, living allowances, TA and AAships, etc. for the following semester.
+To maintain their financial status they should submit a petition and a detailed study plan to the Academic Affairs Division for approval. - 3 General students who received full scholarships upon admission will continue to receive the same amount each semester on the condition that they achieve and maintain a 3.67 GPA or above each semester.
+If the GPA is between 3.5 and 3.67, the scholarship will be reduced by half, and if it is less than 3.5, the student will receive no scholarship for the following semester. - 4 General students who received half scholarships upon admission will continue to receive the same amount each semester on the condition that they achieve and maintain a 3.5 GPA or above.
+If less, they will receive no scholarship for the following semester. - 5 General students who received quarter scholarships upon admission will continue to receive the same amount each semester on the condition that they achieve and maintain a 3.4 GPA or above.
 If less, they will receive no scholarship for the following semester.

+- 6 Full-time general students who received scholarships upon admission must take a minimum of 9 credits of regular courses\ per semester except for the last one (the 4th semester).
+These 9 credits should include at least 3 credits from daytime courses. - 7 Part-time general students who received scholarships upon admission must take a minimum of 6 credits of regular\ courses per semester, except for the last (6th) semester. - \ Regular course is a course that counts for graduation requirement

-2. Scholarship for Academic Excellence:
+3. Scholarship for Academic Excellence:

-Students who have taken at least 9 credits or more of regular courses in a semester and achieved excellent academic performance are considered for this scholarship.

-Regardless of the financial aid package received for the first semester, Non-sponsored students in the top 10% will be reviewed and be eligible to receive full scholarship for the following semester.

-Candidates are selected for this scholarship based on their academic performance, existing financial aid, conduct as a member of the School community, and the School budget.
+- 1 Students who have taken at least 9 credits or more of regular courses in a semester and achieved excellent academic performance are considered for this scholarship. - 2 Regardless of the financial aid package received for the first semester, non-sponsored students in the top 10% will be reviewed and be eligible to receive full scholarship for the following semester. - 3 Candidates are selected for this scholarship based on their academic performance, existing financial aid, conduct as a member of the School community, and the School budget.

-3. Work Study Scholarship
+4. Work Study Scholarship

-Students who want the Work Study Scholarship can apply for positions as either a teaching assistant (TA) or an administrative assistant (AA) during the designated application period.
+Students who want the Work Study Scholarship can apply for positions as either a class assistant (CA) or an administrative assistant (AA) during the designated application period.
 Payments are made in every 6th and 12th week of their working period and students must submit their working records signed by their supervisors to the Academic Affairs Division.
 If they fail to submit their working records, they will not receive the scholarship for the given week.
-After the completion of the semester, Internal Internship Credit is given to Teaching Assistants (TA) and Administrative Assistants (AA) who meet the requirement of fulfilling a set amount of working hours per semester.
+After the completion of the semester, Internal Internship Credit is given to Class Assistants (CA) and Administrative Assistants (AA) who meet the requirement of fulfilling a set amount of working hours per semester.
 It will not count as graduation requirement credit.
-Please keep in mind that students may be excluded in TA/AA Candidates of next semester, if they do not fulfill their duty.
+Please keep in mind that students may be excluded in CA/AA Candidates of next semester if they do not fulfill their duty.